Category: <span>Fine Art</span>

 Art • Design • Culture Fine Art

-I knew Winston Churchill was a painter, but only recently heard of his essay, Painting As A Pastime.
+I knew Winston Churchill was a painter, but I only recently heard of his essay, Painting As A Pastime.
 Former President George W. Bush credited this little book with both his deliverance from “sitting on the couch, eating potato chips” in retirement and awakening in him a newfound passion for art and painting.
 I thought I’d read the essay online, but The Estate of Winston S. Churchill has a tight hold on the former British Prime Minister’s massive collection of writings and correspondence.

 I read the reviews and found this gem on Amazon.com “used” — it was actually new and I picked it up for about the price of a sugary, dairy-based corporate coffee drink.… Read the rest